minchulkim87/tmlinktools/README.md

 ## Requirements

 In addition to Python3, you will need connection to the internet.
-Preferably, you should have at least 32 GB of RAM to process the data.
+At bare minimum, you should have 32 GB of RAM with 10 GB of swap space to process the data.
+Ideally, you should have 64 GB of RAM.
 It will take a long time for all of the data to catch up to the "current" if you are starting from scratch.
 The daily updates from then on should take a few hours.

 ## How To